ChangLabSNU/VaxPress/docs/user_guides.rst

 To see the list of all options related to *LinearDesign,* see :ref:`label-linopts`.

+.. index:: optimization; guide
 .. _tuning-parameters:

 ------------------------------
 Tuning Optimization Parameters
 ------------------------------

-.. index:: Setting Parameters; Iterations
+.. index:: iteration; tuning

 ====================
 Number of Iterations